a009n/data-analytics-sql-powerbi-project/README.md

-# Superstore Power BI & SQL Project
+# Superstore SQL and Power BI Project

 An end-to-end data analytics project using the Sample Superstore dataset.
 This project includes data cleaning using SQL, analysis, and an interactive Power BI dashboard.